Wind turbine from the buttom

 Our persistent and redundant sensor system aid in the early detection of anomalies, preventing potential consequences.

-Identifying pitch angle deviations
+Identifying blade angle deviations

 For reliable and early detection of pitch angle deviations, our wireless on-blade sensors, redundantly installed, measure rotor blade accelerations (vibrations) in three dimensions.
 These synchronized measurements are conducted multiple times daily over predefined time intervals (bursts) to capture various operational states.
 Leveraging specialized algorithms, the recorded accelerations help determine the rotor’s speed and the alignment of the blades with respect to each other.
-Based on this data, wind turbine operators can swiftly rectify existing pitch angle errors, safeguarding their turbines from costly damages.
+Based on this data, wind turbine operators can swiftly rectify existing blade angle errors, safeguarding their turbines from costly damages.

 Safeguard your turbines and secure the efficacy of your wind energy investments with our dependable sensor system – ensuring safety and efficiency both today and in the future.